Formation of multiple flocks in a simple nonlocal aggregation model: Introduction

 \begin{enumerate} \item[\textbf{(K1)}] \textbf{Well.} $K(0)<0,$ and $K$ is non-decreasing on some interval $[0,a],$ \item[\textbf{(K2)}] \textbf{Barrier.} $K(r)\geq h$ on $[a,a+W],$ for some width $W>0,$ and \item[\textbf{(K3)}] \textbf{Decay.} $K(r)\geq0$ on $(a+W,\infty),$ and $\lim_{r\to \infty}K(r)=0$ \end{enumerate}

 It turns out, for large mass, minimizers do not exist, but we can construct minimizing sequences that consists of indicators of finitely many disjoint balls that become increasingly far apart.

-To get a separation into droplets for general well-barrier type kernels, we will make the following additional assumptions on the relative sizes of the attractive well and repulsive barrier.
+To get a separation into multiple ``droplets'' or ``flocks'' for general well-barrier type kernels, we will make the following additional assumptions on the relative sizes of the attractive well and repulsive barrier.
 Let $d=-K(0),$ which represents the depth of the well, and let $w=\inf\{r>0:K(r)>0 \}$ be the width of the well.